 As a general goal, aim for at least 30 minutes of physical activity a day.
-If you can't set aside that much time, try two 15-minute sessions or three 10-minute sessions throughout the day.
+If you can't set aside that much time, try several 10-minute sessions throughout the day.

 Remember, though, it's OK to start slowly — especially if you haven't been exercising regularly.
 You might start with five minutes a day the first week, and then increase your time by five minutes each week until you reach at least 30 minutes.

 Track your progress